Brooklyn oversize 19th century collection, Brooklyn Public Library, Center for Brooklyn History.

 Architectural drawings, circa 1878 and 1997-2000

 The Center for Brooklyn History's records include George Browne Post’s drawings for the building (circa 1878).
 Post won a contest held by the historical society to design the building in 1878.
 The collection also holds drawings from other designers that were not selected.
 In total, there are 33 drawings by Post, and 40 drawings by other designers.
-In addition, the collections hold ten building renovation drawings and plans, produced by Jan Hird Pokorny, Architects and Planners (1997-2000).
+These historic drawings are part of the Long Island Historical Society building competition architectural drawings (ARC.302).
+In addition, the Brooklyn Historical Society institutional records (ARC.288) hold building renovation drawings and plans, produced by Jan Hird Pokorny, Architects and Planners (1997-2000), among others.

 Reports and other documentation, circa 1970s-2000s